-On retirement Nigel lectured throughout southern England on the postal history of 19th century Canada (displaying a collection he had built up over 20 years).
+On retirement in 2001 Nigel lectured throughout southern England on the postal history of 19th century Canada (displaying a collection he had built up over 20 years).
 After disposing of his philatelic collection he researched his family history and discovered that his 4 times great grandfather (David Harris), owned a corn watermill in Gomshall, Surrey.
 The mill was in family ownership from 1759 until 1806.
 Nigel wrote and published a booklet about the mill and his family connection in 2005.
 Further research into various aspect of mills and milling lead Nigel to become an independent author and publisher, specialising in the history, development & technology of flour milling.
 He was a Heritage Partner of the Mills Archive Trust and is a Member of the Mills Section of the Society for the Protection of Ancient Buildings.
 He has published several books dealing with various aspects of flour milling and written numerous articles on the subject.

 Link to Authors Amazon webpage